airbytehq/airbyte/docs/operator-guides/delete-custom-connector.md

 ```shell
 docker exec -ti airbyte-db psql -U docker -d airbyte
 ```
+If you're using a external database see [Configuring Airbyte Database](configuring-airbyte-db.md)

 {% hint style="info" %}
 If your connector is a destination change `source` to `destination` in the commands below.